 The research areas of Perica Jovchevski cover topics from the fields of political, moral and social philosophy (personal autonomy, moral autonomy, political autonomy, social justice, transitional justice, distributive justice, (mis)recognition, ideology critique, intersubjectivity).

 His broader research interests also include the areas of archival theory and the history of former Yugoslavia and the successor countries (archival knowledge formation, epistemic aspects of archival description, archival intervention and impartiality, archiving and transitional justice (in former Yugoslavia),politics of memory ).

-Perica Jovchevski is currently working on his doctoral project, “Personal Autonomy and Interdependence”, developing a relational conception of autonomy based on interpersonal recognitional ground.
+Perica Jovchevski is currently working on his doctoral project, “Personal Autonomy and Political Moralities”, developing a relational conception of autonomy based on interpersonal recognitional ground.
 Previously, Perica has studied economy and philosophy at the University of Ss.
 Cyril and Methodius in Skopje.
 In 2014 he started his master studies at the Department of Philosophy at the Central European University in Budapest, with specialization in “Advanced Political Thought”.
 He earned a master degree in philosophy from the Central European University with a thesis on “Recognition and Identity Politics” in May 2016.

 In 2014, Perica Jovchevski was working as a junior teaching assistant in the courses “German Classical Idealism” and “Introduction to Formal Logic” at Ss.
 Cyril and Methodius University.
 In 2016/17 he worked as a research assistant on the “In/Human: Dehumanization in Science and Society” project at the Department of Philosophy at the Central European University.
-Since 2015, Perica is an intern at the Vera and Donald Blinken Open Society Archives in Budapest within the Human Rights Program, on the “Yugoslav Archive Project”.
+Since 2015, Perica is an intern at the Vera and Donald Blinken Open Society Archives in Budapest within the Human Rights Program, working on the “Yugoslav Archive Project”.